 Adoption for same-sex couples

-Single LGBT people and same-sex couples now have the same rights to adopt a child in the UK as single heterosexual people and couples.
+Single LGBTQI people and same-sex couples now have the same rights to adopt a child in the UK as single heterosexual people and couples.
 We can help guide you through all of the legalities of the adoption process, allowing you to expand your family and provide a home for a child who needs one.

-LGBT people can sometimes find themselves in complicated parenting situations, for example where they have children from a former heterosexual relationship, but are now in a same-sex relationship.
+LGBTQI people can sometimes find themselves in complicated parenting situations, for example where they have children from a former heterosexual relationship, but are now in a same-sex relationship.
 A formal parenting agreement can help give everyone certainty about their role, rights and responsibilities, allowing a more stable and positive environment for children to grow up in.

 Surrogacy and sperm donation